MarkCallow/SDL/README.md

 What is Different Here
 ----------------------

-This fork contains 1 main change from SDL 2.0.5+:
+This fork contains 2 changes from SDL 2.0.5+:

+1. Support for creating Vulkan surfaces on SDL_Windows.
+A patch has been filed in  [SDL Bugzilla](https://bugzilla.libsdl.org/) issue [3591](https://bugzilla.libsdl.org/show_bug.cgi?id=3591)

-1. A script to create pre-built SDL libraries for Android, as described in [SDL Bugzilla](https://bugzilla.libsdl.org/) issue [2839](https://bugzilla.libsdl.org/show_bug.cgi?id=2839)
+2. A script to create pre-built SDL libraries for Android, as described in [SDL Bugzilla](https://bugzilla.libsdl.org/) issue [2839](https://bugzilla.libsdl.org/show_bug.cgi?id=2839)

 These fixes are needed by the